signalapp/ContactDiscoveryService/README.md

 Manually triggering these can happen in the Azure UI or by pushing branches.
 See the "Local testing" section for the format of the branches.

+# Benchmarks

+## Enclave benchmarks

+To run benchmarks for the enclave run this:

+    $ make -C ./enclave benchmark

+Optionally configure more benchmark parameters by setting the Makefile variable `BENCHMARK_ARGS`.
+See `enclave/Makefile` for details.

+## Enclave benchmark perf tests

+Running perf on the benchmark executable requires a few additional programs.

+First install the perf tools:

+    $ sudo apt install linux-tools-common linux-tools-generic

+Next install a cargo rust symbol demangler called `rustfilt`:

+    $ cargo install rustfilt

+To run perf on the benchmarks:

+    $ make -C ./enclave benchmark-perf

+This generates two useful files.

+First, a perf data file:

+    enclave/build/target/benchmark/perf.data

+The perf.data file can be fed into additional perf tools for analysis.

+Second, a flamegraph:

+    enclave/build/target/benchmark/perf-flame.svg

+Try opening this file with `xdg-open enclave/build/target/benchmark/perf-flame.svg` or other browser.